-Join James Williamson for an in-depth discussion in this video Choosing a graphics editor, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Choosing a graphics editor, part of Introduction to Web Design and Development.

 - In addition to needing a powerful code editor…you'll need good graphics editing tools if creating…web graphics is part of your job description.…Web graphics have their own specific needs…and restrictions that can make creating them…with traditional tools a little challenging.…I want to give you some of the features that you'll…need to look for when creating web graphics.…Now first, you're going to need to create…both vector and raster graphics.…Vector graphics are infinitely scalable,…and they remain sharp at any resolution.…Raster graphics, on the other hand,…are tied to specific resolutions.…